-This tension is aggravated along a number of dimensions.
-One traditional solution: having the experts "on tap but not on top" does not work very well.
-Given one set of people who know something and another who don't, and our normal western belief that brain surgeons, not the man off the street, should do brain surgery, the experts supposedly on tap are likely in reality to end up on top.
-The non-experts on top may seek to shield themselves by soliciting rival expertise, but ultimately such a tactic will render the policy discourse more and more elaborately technical and further and further beyond the comprehension of the non-expert.
-Faced with deciding something they clearly cannot understand, the non-experts must either appear arbitrary or seek consensus among contending experts thus again reversing who is really on top.
+There is an inevitable tension between democratic control of public policy, including regulatory policy, and regulation by experts.
+This tension is a second major building block of a transnational or global administrative law, and this tension is aggravated in a number of dimensions.
+One traditional solution, having the experts "on tap but not on top," does not work very well.
+Given one set of people who know something and another who do not-and our normal Western belief that brain surgeons, not the man off the street, should do brain surgery-the experts supposedly on tap are likely in reality to end up on top.
+The non-experts on top might seek to shield themselves by soliciting rival expertise, but ultimately such a tactic will render the policy discourse more elaborately technical and further beyond the comprehension of the non-expert.
+Faced with deciding something they clearly cannot understand, the non-experts must either appear arbitrary or seek consensus among contending experts, thus again reversing who is really on top.

-A second solution, apart from contending experts, was the proclamation of a special expertise topping other expertise.
-This approach can be seen in the traditional, now largely defunct, British civil service tradition of the "administrative class," and in talk of "leadership" in professional military and "diplomacy" in professional diplomatic corps.
-In such settings there is the admission of the need for, but denigration of, specialized experts and preference for the generalist who can see the big picture and coordinate the tunnel visions of all the experts.
-The general is called the general and commands precisely because he is not, or no longer is, the infantry man, the artillerist or tanker but because he can coordinate all arms.
+A second solution, apart from contending experts, has been the proclamation of a special expertise topping other expertise.
+This approach can be seen in the traditional, now largely defunct, British civil service tradition of the "administrative class," in talks of "leadership" in the professional military corps, and in "diplomacy" in the professional diplomatic corps.
+In such settings there is need for but a denigration of specialized experts, and a preference for the generalist who can see the big picture and coordinate the tunnel visions of all the experts.
+Accordingly, the generalist is called the general and commands, not because he is no longer the infantry man, the artillerist, or tanker, but because he can coordinate all arms.

-However much this view has survived in the military, it has largely gone from the general public service, a victim of the dreaded new public management.
-It was precisely such corps of elite, generalist, career civil servants, so targeted by the "Yes Minister" television series, that was the epitome of the hated bureaucracy that NPM was to destroy and replace with a new set of people with "management" skills directed at getting the job done, that is producing the particular service assigned to their particular agency to produce.
-(There seems to have been little attention among NPM types to the fact that in the private sector they so wish to emulate the big bucks go not to managers who produce services, but to corporate strategists.)

-Moreover the generalist high civil servant, serving the public interest rather than the narrower interests of technological specialists or the clients who seek to capture them, are, from the perspective of currently in vogue rational choice acolytes, a mere fiction.
-There really is no public interest but only the special interest of whatever actor is projecting that interest onto the public.
-The civil service mandarinate has the disadvantage of not having the technical knowledge to understand what it is doing without the advantage of actually pursuing any public interest beyond its own interest in cultivating its own perquisites, perquisites most easily defended by maintaining the status quo.
+However much this view has survived in the military, it is largely absent from the general public service, a victim of the dreaded new public management (NPM).
+Such corps of elite, generalist, career civil servants-which were targeted in the United Kingdom by the Yes, Minister television series-was the epitome of the hated bureaucracy that NPM was to destroy.
+It sought to replace this bureaucracy with a new set of people having "management" skills directed at getting the job done, which meant producing the particular service assigned to their particular agency.3 ture them, is a mere fiction.
+There really is no "public interest," but only the special interest of whatever actor is projecting that interest onto the public.
+The civil service mandarin has the disadvantage of lacking the technical knowledge to understand what she is doing, without the advantage of actually pursuing any public interest beyond cultivating her own perquisites-which are most easily defended by maintaining the status quo.